 If you do not already have an internship or research experience set up for next summer, you will want to apply for either an internship placement or research placement through the GIP application.
 You will also be eligible for funding if you are offered a placement.

-No. In order to apply for funding only, you must have already confirmed an internship or research placement for next summer.
+Students may not apply for both a pre-approved placement and funding-only in Round #1.
+In order to apply for funding-only, you must have already confirmed an internship or research placement for next summer.

 If you decide not to apply, we appreciate that you withdraw your application.
 To withdraw your application: